Petruchio/rule-0/README.md

 (9 rows)
 ```

-Other than that vexing "DELETE 0" message (which *really* needs fixed soon),
-it worked as it should.
-We were able to use a regular expresion to kill two
-schemata with one stone.
+We were able to use a regular expresion to kill two schemata with one

-If you've learned to write good queries, that effort should pay off in
+stone.
+If you've learned to write good queries, that effort should pay off
-administration, too.
-Generality gives you more power and requires you to
+in administration, too.
+Generality gives you more power and requires you
-memorize fewer special commands.
+to memorize fewer special commands.

 This is the way Rule 0 should work:  the relational database can be managed
 relationally.